 The pensioners mounted guard daily and nightly at the old prisons and guarded Government House from 8am to 8pm.

 In the low-lying lands of West Perth towards Leederville was the Pensioners Village.
 Here warders and older pensioners lived in two-roomed government cottages.
 There was many a battle between the young boys belonging to the barracks known as the “Barrack Shiners” and the sons of Pensioners Village known as the “Swamp Shiners”.
 No game of cricket or football ever ended without a fight.

 (Source - Daisy M. Bates, Western Mail, 1911)

 Wikipedia page for the Barracks Arch, whence top photo; 1960s photo Battye nd.

-HeritagePerth page about the remnant entrance, called the 'Barracks Arch', whence bottom photo, '1800s'.
+HeritagePerth page about the remnant entrance, called the 'Barracks Arch', whence second-bottom photo, '1800s'.

 LifeOnPerth page for the Barracks Arch.